-- ▶ Establish a patent airway with suction where necessary. - ▶ Watch for signs of respiratory insufficiency and assist ventilation as necessary. - Administer oxygen by non-rebreather mask at 10 to 15 l/min. - Monitor and treat, where necessary, for shock. - Monitor and treat, where necessary, for pulmonary oedema. - Anticipate and treat, where necessary, for seizures. - DO NOT use emetics.
-Where ingestion is suspected rinse mouth and give up to 200 ml water (5 ml/kg recommended) for dilution where patient is able to swallow, has a strong gag reflex and does not drool. - Give activated charcoal.
+- ▶ Establish a patent airway with suction where necessary. - Watch for signs of respiratory insufficiency and assist ventilation as necessary. - Administer oxygen by non-rebreather mask at 10 to 15 l/min. - Monitor and treat, where necessary, for pulmonary oedema . - Monitor and treat, where necessary, for shock. - DO NOT use emetics.
+Where ingestion is suspected rinse mouth and give up to 200 ml water (5mL/kg recommended) for dilution where patient is able to swallow, has a strong gag reflex and does not drool. - Give activated charcoal.